inquidia/PentahoSnowflakePlugin/README.md

 This plugin was built as a collaboration between [Inquidia Consulting](http://inquidia.com) and [Snowflake Computing](http://snowflake.net).

-The Snowflake Plugin for Pentaho Data Integration (PDI) includes the Snowflake database type and a bulk loader step to improve performance when loading a Snowflake database.
+The Snowflake Plugin for Pentaho Data Integration (PDI) includes the Snowflake database type and a bulk loader step to improve performance when loading a Snowflake database and a utility job entry to aid in resuming, suspending, and re-sizing warehouses.

 ## Snowflake Database Type